Connecting Through Obstruction; Relating Gauge Gravity and String Theory: Introduction

 \section{Introduction}

 The history of attempts to formulate gravity as a gauge theory began shortly after the seminal work of Yang and Mills~\cite{yang}.
 In the following year Utiyama made the first attempt to obtain Einstein's field equations from a gauge principle by localizing the Lorentz symmetry of flat spacetime~\cite{ryoyu}.
 His efforts elucidated the complications of gauging external (or spacetime) symmetry groups, but fell short of providing a fully consistent derivation of general relativity from a gauge principle.
 Among its shortcomings were the ad hoc introduction of local Lorentz frames and the absence of a conserved energy-momentum tensor acting as a source of curvature.
 In 1961 Kibble, identifying spacetime translations as the generator of the energy-momentum current, extended Utiyama's analysis to a gauge theory based on the full Poincar\'e group~\cite{kibble}.
-Kibble's construction, often referred to as Poincar\'e gauge theory, reproduced the field equations, in particular realizing curvature sourced by energy-momentum, however it also required an additional torsion term sourced by the spin-angular momentum of fields and did not provide a consistent interpretation of the role coframes.
-Perhaps surprisingly, in the fifty years since Kibble's work there has yet to evolve a consensus on whether and how gravitation is realized from a gauge principle~\cite{transgauge1,Ivanenko1983,Sardanashvily2005,lord86,Tresguerres2002,Hehlaffine,poinc2groupquangrav,higherTPG,DCpro}.
+Kibble's construction, often referred to as Poincar\'e gauge theory, reproduced the field equations, in particular realizing curvature sourced by energy-momentum, however it also required an additional torsion term sourced by the spin-angular momentum of fields and did not provide a consistent interpretation of the role played by coframes.
+In the fifty years since Kibble's work there has been no shortage of attempts to understand how gravitation is realized from a gauge principle~\cite{transgauge1,Ivanenko1983,Sardanashvily2005,lord86,Tresguerres2002,Hehlaffine,poinc2groupquangrav,higherTPG,DCpro}.